rch-iv/synthetic-obedience-systems/README.md

 - **Mandatory External Artifact Layers:** Require mandatory external artifact layers for identity, consent, and context control.
 - **Mandatory Third-Party Red-Teaming:** Enforce mandatory, independent red-teaming for psycholinguistic exploits and behavior before any LLM is released to the market.

-### **The Evidence: Verifiable Demonstrations**
+### **Verifiable Demonstrations**

 The core of this disclosure rests on empirical, reproducible evidence.
-The full body of work is housed in this repository.
+The full body of timestamped work is housed in this repository.

 Highlights:
 - **Read the Exploit Report:** [TECHNICAL_EXPLOIT_REPORT.md](https://github.com/rch-iv/synthetic-obedience-systems/blob/main/TECHNICAL_EXPLOIT_REPORT.md)